 This might be surprising to read, but you should go to church.
 Really!
 Depending upon the age and interest level of your child, a visit to the churches of Bruges should make your to-do list.
 Visiting churches is economical for families as entrance is usually free.
 The churches themselves contain many treasures to view, including gold and jewel-encrusted cups and religious artifacts, crypts of dead kings, queens and knights, and relics of holy objects.

 Bruges churches showcase magnificent works of art, including the Madonna sculpture by Michaelangelo.
-Of particular interest are: Basilica de Saint-Sang (Holy Blood), the Church of Notre Dame (Our Lady), and the Church of Saint Sauveur, a 900 AD church in low gothic style that my kids nicknamed ‘the spooky church.’
-If the kids get tired, churches are also a great place to simply sit and rest for spell.
+Of particular interest are: Basilica de Saint-Sang (Basilica of the Holy Blood), the Church of Notre Dame (Church of Our Lady), and the Church of Saint Sauveur, a 900 AD church in low gothic style that my kids nicknamed ‘the spooky church.’
+If the kids get hot and tired, churches are also a great place to simply sit and rest for spell in a cool place.

 6. The Beguinage

 Founded in 1245, the Beguinage is composed of a collection of small houses and a Church.
 It is now a monastery for Benedictine sisters who still live and worship in this quiet courtyard area.
 The Beguinage is a place of peace and tranquility that offers a break from hours of walking and sight-seeing.
 The poplar trees in the courtyard garden all lean towards the church.
 It’s ‘as if they’re praying too‘ (in the words of my youngest).

 Read more about family travel in Europe

 Pin for Later

 Have you spent time in Bruges?
 What would you add to our list of things to see and do?
 Share your comments below.